eleron96/rasptank2/README.md

 [GitHub]: https://github.com/adeept/adeept_rasptank2/

+## Docker Compose Deployment

+The project now ships with a two-container stack: the application (`rasptank2`) and an nginx reverse proxy that exposes everything on port 80 while tunnelling WebSocket traffic via `/ws`.

+1. Copy the repo to your Raspberry Pi (see `make sync`).
+2. Run `docker compose up -d --build` in the project root.
+The compose file automatically:
+   - builds the `rasptank2:latest` image,
+   - maps `/dev/i2c-1` and `/dev/gpiomem`,
+   - injects `PCA9685_ADDR`/`BLINKA_FORCE*`/`SERVO_RELAX` environment variables,
+   - enables an automatic camera backend (`CAMERA_BACKEND=auto`) that tries Picamera2 first and falls back to OpenCV `/dev/video0`,
+   - brings up nginx with the supplied `nginx.conf`.
+3. Open `http://<pi-ip>/` for the UI.
+The browser will connect to the WebSocket endpoint at `ws(s)://<pi-ip>/ws`.

+`make run`/`make restart` are thin wrappers around `docker compose` and handle both containers.
+Logs from servo arm/gripper actions are streamed to `docker compose logs`.

 ## Getting Support or Providing Advice

 Adeept provides free and responsive product and technical support, including but not limited to: